Y’all! I have some happy news to share in this short post. I’ll do that in a minute. But first I’ve got a quick update.

 7. To contract new debts is not the way to pay old ones.

-8. There is no truth more thoroughly established than that there exists in the economy and course of nature an indissoluble union between virtue and happiness.
+8. There is no truth more thoroughly established than that there exists […]an indissoluble union between virtue and happiness.

 9. The propitious smiles of Heaven can never be expected on a nation that disregards the eternal rules of order and right, which Heaven itself has ordained.

-But President George Washington was also a modest man.
-Like the best of leaders, his humility was great.
+Yes, our first President was “only a man.”
+But like the best of leaders, his humility was great.

 Enter Allison, one of those new friends.
 She is young, fresh and from the Pacific Northwest.
 But what really drew me to Allison is her passion and zest for helping women become rooted in God’s Word.
 I trust you’ll be blessed by her post.

 I can still feel the silence that rang in my ears as he shut the door behind him.

 It was January 2020.
 My husband had left for a six-month deployment after a tearful and much-dreaded goodbye.

 I couldn’t have imagined the quiet that would follow.
 Little did we know the world would soon shut down for the pandemic, leaving me home alone with only my feisty kitty Daisy for company.

 As many of my habits and patterns were interrupted, I found myself with more time on my hands than I had experienced in my adult life.
 The many distractions, some meaningful and some not, seemed to fall away.